priyesh2/Wordpress_and_Drupal/README.md

    lamp - for installing nginx,php-fpm and ubuntu

+* FOR INSTALLING NGINX AND PHP_FPM ONLY

+  cmd : ansible-playbook -i hosts combined.yml --tag=lamp

 * FOR WORDPRESS INSTALLTAION run the playbook as below

-   -- ansible-playbook -i hosts combined.yml --tag=lamp,wordpress
+   cmd : ansible-playbook -i hosts combined.yml --tag=lamp,wordpress

 * FOR WORDPRESS INSTALLTAION run the playbook as below

-  -- ansible-playbook -i hosts combined.yml --tag=lamp,drupal
+  cmd : ansible-playbook -i hosts combined.yml --tag=lamp,drupal

+  THIS IS USED AS A FLEXIBLE INSTALLATION OF DRUPAL AND WORDPRESS ON UBUNTU